Giuliani: 'Nothing illegal' about Trump campaign looking for Clinton dirt with Russians

 "They never used (the collusion charge).
 They rejected it.
 If there was collusion with the Russians, they would have used it," he added.

-The comments come the same day that the Senate Intelligence Committee released transcripts from Russians, Trump campaign advisers and other witnesses present at the June 2016 Trump Tower meeting.
+The comments come the same day that the Senate Judiciary Committee released transcripts from Russians, Trump campaign advisers and other witnesses present at the June 2016 Trump Tower meeting.
 The documents shed new light on how Donald Trump Jr. and senior members of the Trump campaign were eager to obtain damaging information on Clinton — and how frustrated and angry they were that the material did not come to fruition.

 Giuliani, whose comments also came on the eve of the one-year anniversary of special counsel Robert Mueller's probe into the Trump campaign, called for Mueller to wrap up his investigation.

-Note: CORRECTION: This story has been updated to reflect that the transcripts were released by the Senate Judiciary Committee.